Detection of quantum phase transition in spin-1 chain through multipartite high-order correlations

+The various properties of the spin model Eq.\eqref{eq:spin1H} arising for small $J_z$ and $D$ has been characterized in \cite{Chen:2003} and in the region of positive parameters, three types of the phase exist: the Haldane, the large-$D$, and the AFM phases and quantum phase transitions emerge between them.
+In our investigation, we did not find violation of the Bell inequalities $\mathcal{B}\le\beta_{LR}$ based on Eq.\eqref{eq:n2dBellop} and Eq.\eqref{eq:lrb} near $J_z=D=0$.
+A noticable difference is that the entanglement entropy $S(\hat{\rho}_{N/2})$ is dominant for small $J_z$ and $D$ where the nonviolation of $\mathcal{B}\le\beta_{LR}$ is observed in Fig.~\ref{fig:NLN8}.
+We thus focus on the first-order phase transition between the large-$D$ and AFM phases for analysis of the scaling behavior.

-Interestingly, for large values of $J_z$ and $D$, the behavior of the ratio $\mathcal{B}/\beta_{LR}$ corresponds to that of the entanglement entropy $S(\hat{\rho}_{L/2})$, a measure of the bipartite entanglement between two halves of the system, on Fig.~\ref{fig:NLN8}(b).
-Furthermore, a measure of multipartite entanglement shows the similar behavior near this criticality \cite{Huang:2010}.
-It is known that entanglement entropy manifests the logarithmic behavior $S(\hat{\rho}_{N/2})\sim\log N$ near the quantum criticality while a saturation for the size of the system $N$ in the gapped phases \cite{Vidal:2003}.
+It is known that the entanglement entropy manifests a logarithmic behavior $S(\hat{\rho}_{N/2})\sim\log N$ in the gapless systems while a saturation for the size of the system $N$ in the gapped systems \cite{Vidal:2003}.